Current visiting scholars

-Dr. Fang Liu is currently with the UMass Psychotic Disorders Program as a visiting scholar.
+Dr. Fang Liu was with the UMass Psychotic Disorders Program as a visiting scholar in 2017.
 She is an associate professor at the 1st Affiliated Hospital of Kunming Medical University in China.
 Dr. Liu’s clinical and research interests focus on novel intervention strategies to improve psychotic symptoms and cognitive deficits in patients with schizophrenia.

 |Jiang Du, MD, PhD

-Dr. Jiang Du is an associate professor of Psychiatry at Shanghai Mental Health Center and Shanghai Jiaotong University.
+Dr. Jiang Du joined UMass Psychiatry as a visiting scholar in 2017.
+She is an associate professor of Psychiatry at Shanghai Mental Health Center and Shanghai Jiaotong University.
 Her clinical and research interests focus on drug abuse treatment and prevention, treatment for individuals with dual diagnosis (mental illness and drug use), HIV/AIDS related high risk behavior prevention among drug users.
-As a senior researcher, she has been involved in various pharmacological and psychosocial intervention studies including collaborative projects with Dr. Fan’s group.
+Dr. Du has been involved in various pharmacological and psychosocial intervention studies including collaborative projects with Dr. Fan’s group.

 |Tao Zou, MD, PhD

 Dr. Tao Zou joined UMass Psychiatry as a visiting professor in March 2016.
-He is primarily involved in the Psychotic Disorders Clinical and Research Program.
+He was primarily involved in the Psychotic Disorders Clinical and Research Program.